About

 Berlin Love Vietnam

-As founder and executive chairman of Berlin Love Vietnam, Dschung Nguyen built the group around long-term company building, market access between Europe and Vietnam, and brands that aim for durable value instead of short-lived noise.
+As founder and executive chairman of Berlin Love Vietnam, Dschung Nguyen has focused on long-term company building, ecosystem partnerships, and durable value across markets instead of short-lived hype cycles.

 Operating track